Co-dfns/Co-dfns/docs/LIMITATIONS.md

 difficult to implement with little benefit/gain and thus are not likely to be implemented in the near future.

-* Arrays of rank > 4 are not supported
 * Arbitrary precision integers are not supported
 * Sparse arrays are not supported yet
 * Format (⍕) is not supported